albertostizzoli/react-restaurant/README.md

 ``` npm install ``` for install our dependencies
 6. Type this command:
 ``` npm run dev ``` for launch the server

+## Technologies Used

+* REACT: Javascript Library open source for building user interface.

+* BOOTSTRAP: Framework CSS open source for building user interface.
+It is designed to simplify the front-end design and development process with a collection of pre-built tools, components, and templates.

+* FRAMER-MOTION: is an animation library for React that allows you to create smooth and interactive animations in a simple and declarative way.

+* REACT-IF: is a library for React that simplifies the management of conditional logic in component rendering.
+It provides a set of components that allow you to express conditions in a declarative and readable way, improving the clarity and maintainability of your code.